 Diabetic neuropathy is usually diagnosed based on your symptoms, your medical history and a physical exam.
 During the exam, your doctor is likely to check your muscle strength and tone, tendon reflexes, and sensitivity to touch, temperature and vibration.

 - Filament test.
 Sensitivity to touch may be tested using a soft nylon fiber called a monofilament.
-If you're unable to feel the filament on your feet, it's a sign that you've lost sensation in those nerves.

 - Nerve conduction studies.
 This test measures how quickly the nerves in your arms and legs conduct electrical signals.
 It's often used to diagnose carpal tunnel syndrome.